 Website | Buy it on Amazon

 Kaminoi Sake Brewing, established in 1856, is located in Nagoya, in one of the oldest Sake breweries remaining in Aichi.
-Kamenoi Sake Brewing, on its five generations of brewers, is producing around 25 types of Sake.
+Currently in its fifth generation of brewers, is producing around 25 types of Sake.

-Yotte gozaru Ginjo is a dry Sake with a little sweetness.
+Among all those types, we recommend Yotte gozaru Ginjo, a dry Sake with a little sweetness.

 Yotte gozaru Ginjo (酔ってござる吟醸)